 Visconti managed to salvage David Live when he remixed it in 2004 and re-sequenced the tracks in order of performance, making the record richer and more coherent.
 The wisest move was to restore to the playing order Bowie’s cover of the Ohio Players’ “Here Today, Gone Tomorrow,” one of the show’s better performances.

-“Here Today And Gone Tomorrow” (Bowie discarded the conjunction) was one of the first Ohio Brothers singles, from 1968, and it’s more Southern soul than the slick urban funk the band would make its name on in the ’70s.
+“Here Today And Gone Tomorrow” (Bowie discarded the conjunction) was one of the first Ohio Players singles, from 1969, and it’s more Southern soul than the slick urban funk the band would make its name on in the ’70s.
 Centered on Leroy “Sugarfoot” Bonner’s guitar and deliberate in its pacing (the chorus doesn’t arrive until nearly halfway through the song, and only appears once more, after the entire process repeats), “Here Today” has the singer lamenting a woman who blows through town like a sailor or a gypsy, leaving him (and many other guys, apparently) heartbroken.

 Bowie’s version, as with “Knock on Wood,” hardly deviates from the original, though Earl Slick’s guitar is arguably hotter than Bonner’s.
 Bowie takes the song at a faster pace, and where the Ohio Players drift off in a half-minute coda of resignation, Bowie keeps repeating the chorus, as if repeating his lament long enough would somehow cauterize the wound.